ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 </p >

 *This is the repo for the paper "I3CL: Intra- and Inter-Instance Collaborative Learning for Arbitrary-shaped Scene Text Detection".
-Note that I3CL is equiped with the ViTAEv2(20M params.) backbone in this repo.*
+Note that I3CL with ViTAEv2, ResNet50 and ResNet50 w/ RegionCL backbone are included.*

 ***